 NOTE: If a student fails to attend the first three class hours of a course, the instructor has the option of dropping the student from the course.

 Bridgewater State University requires that faculty and staff excuse any student who is unable to attend classes or participate in any examination, study, or work requirement because of religious observance.
 This requirement comes from the Commonwealth of Massachusetts General Law Chapter 151C, Section 2B which states:

-“Any student in an educational or vocational training institution, other than a religious or denominational educational or vocational training institution, who is unable, because of his religious beliefs, to attend classes or to participate in any examination, study or work requirement on a particular day shall be excused from any such examination or study or work requirement, and shall be provided with an opportunity to make up such examination, study, or work requirement which he may have missed because of such absence on any particular day; provided, however, that such makeup examination or work shall not create an unreasonable burden upon such school.
+“Any student in an educational or vocational training institution, other than a religious or denominational educational or vocational training institution, who is unable, because of his religious beliefs, to attend classes or to participate in any examination, study or work requirement on a particular day shall be excused from any such examination or study or work requirement, and shall be provided with an opportunity to make up such examination, study, or work requirement which they may have missed because of such absence on any particular day; provided, however, that such makeup examination or work shall not create an unreasonable burden upon such school.
 No fees of any kind shall be charged by the institution for making available to the said student such opportunity.
 No adverse or prejudicial effects shall result to any student because of his availing himself of the provisions of this section.”

 Faculty can ascertain the dates of many religious holidays by consulting an interfaith calendar when planning their course syllabi.
 Such information is available to students as well and may be found at www.interfaith-calendar.org or at the University of Massachusetts Amherst Office of Religious and Spiritual Life Interfaith Calendar website.